KozlovAntonn/hello-world-/README.md

 # hello-world-
 Trying create my own second repository.
-Because I forgot how to do it
+Because I forgot how to it

 My name is Anton.
 I was born in Russia and I have just started to learn coding